sf-wdi-25/toEatly/README.md

 mongod
 ```

 You need to leave this process running while you develop.
-In Mac Terminal, press `command T` to open a new tab at the same directory.
+In Mac Terminal, press `command T` to open a new tab.
+You may need to `cd` to the correct directory.

-Now let's fire up the server!
+Then, let's fire up the server!

 ```bash
 nodemon